janak11111/Machine-Learning/README.md

 # Machine-Learning

-Repository of contains assignments of Graduate Level Machine Learning Course taken by Dr. Vinayak Abrol at IIIT Delhi (2022).
+The repository contains assignments of Graduate Level Machine Learning Course taught by Dr. Vinayak Abrol at IIIT Delhi (2022).